Lambeth receives over £50m to help provide vital low-cost housing

 “This funding is a key step forward in that ambition and will help provide over 900 new affordable homes for people in Lambeth.
 Across the borough, we are investing in innovative schemes like this one, as well as ensuring that developers provide the right levels of affordable housing, and building 1,000 new homes at council level rent for families on the waiting list.”

-Lambeth’s plans for new affordable homes include projects to provide 116 homes at Longford Walk, 171 on Willington Road and 120 at Somerleyton Road.
+Lambeth’s plans for new affordable homes include projects at Cressingham Gardens, Fenwick estate and Somerleyton Road.

 The Mayor of London, Sadiq Khan, said: “I want to see everyone playing their part in tackling the housing crisis in London, because it is simply unacceptable that Londoners continue to be priced out of a city they call home.